La MaMa Experimental Theatre Club: A theatre for the playwright

-Stewart believed that young playwrights needed the ability to explore without the fear of professional criticism too early in their career, and that new playwrights shouldn't be critiqued in the same way as more experienced playwrights.
-Stewart said that playwrights who didn't feel they had the experience to make work at Caffe Cino would come to La MaMa instead.
-By producing their work, Stewart was creating a space for new playwrights to learn from practical, collaborative experiences.

 La MaMa and Caffe Cino

 Stewart did not believe that her theater was an imitation of Cino's.
 Cino and Stewart had a close relationship, and the first documented production at La MaMa, (One Arm, July 27, 1962, an adaptation of a Tennessee Williams story, transferred from Caffe Cino.
 Perhaps the best way to understand Cino and Stewart's relationship is to consider their different models of producing plays.
 Cino rarely extended a run, as he didn't want to affect the next play's opening.
 If playwrights wanted longer runs and more exposure for a popular play, they went to La MaMa.
 There was an unspoken agreement between Cino and Stewart that the plays produced at either theatre could continue to a second run at the other.
 When Caffe Cino burned down in 1966, La MaMa hosted benefit shows to aid in the theatre's reopening.
 Joe Cino's family offered Stewart the theatre after his death in 1967, but she declined.